lynsei/dockistry/README.md

 * Riot
 * Roots

-This allows you to use whatever framework you wish with hundreds of other web-based components such as:
+When combining the above frameworks with baseline stacks, you can have hundreds of tooling considerations and variants:
 * package managers (npm/ bower/ yeoman scaffolds/ etc.)
 * webpack & polymer components
-* semantic or material ui, or whatever other UI you want
+* ui toolkits such as material-ui, angular-material, semantic ui, uikit
-* about 40 different datagrid providers (from jspreadsheets.com)
+* there are nearly 40 different datagrid providers
-* badass devtools such as gulp, grunt, vinyl, and even editors such as vim-spf13
+* editors are also available such as vim-spf13 and even SAWS (docker-composed)

-> dockistry is an early-stage project and has not yet been merged into this public repo.  but we are actively looking  for people who build react apps to participate by contributing their own strategies.  we do have a process and formula for how to do that, and it's entirely YAML driven using pTero and docker-compose.
+> Dockistry is an early-stage Pre-Alpha status project and has not yet been merged into this public repo.
+We are actively looking for developers to participate by contributing their own strategies (even portions of them that they are most familiar with).
+Our devteam is super friendly, and we are available easily via Gitter.

 ## do you dislike bullshit and love pterodactyls?

-If you answered yes, it's possible you too may be looking for a fullstack deploy that doesn't suck.
+If you answered yes, it's possible you too may be looking for a fullstack deploy using Dockistry...
 Perhaps we can help.

-# What is Dockistry?
+# how to deploy and customize

 ##### elegant forking format & kittycat simple stacking deploys
 All stacks are 100% SSL-LE, Docker-composed, in modular-fork format.
 You just pick the repositories you want, and use the YAML config they supply.
 That means they can easily be joined together in various configs with various UI, datagrids, cdnJS, NPM, Bower, Yeoman, JSPM, Go-lang, RVM, and other dependency management tools.
 No limitations on language or platform but obviously we lean towards NodeJS and Go with Citus/Postgre or Mysql/Aurora.

-### Dockistry is a collection of tools and technologies that comes as a pre-packaged instance AMI/ Kubernetes stack.
+### Dockistry is built as an instance using our CLI and via a cloud-init script for Amazon AMI or Google Kubernetes hosts and using existing technology for HHVM/Paravirtual virtual servers.
 - Comes pre-configured with Gitlab CE, Rancher, Discourse, Rocketchat-Hubot, Private Registries (Dockers/ NPMs), Wekan board, and we pre-load test frameworks for React, Aurelia, Wordpress, Angular, Ember and VueJS.
-- One-click setup with a very short configuration, just deploy our AMI/ Stack
+- One-click setup with a very short configuration
-- Instant setup script(s) on Amazon AWS or Google Cloud
+- Instant setup via our ptero cli app written in Go as a distributable binary for Amazon AWS or Google Cloud (more providers will soon be made available)

+### ptero
-##### Did you know that pTerodactyls can fly holding nearly 10x their wait in devops bullshit?
-(TRUE FACT)
+Did you know that pTerodactyls can fly holding nearly 10x their wait in devops?
+That's why we call the CLI ptero.

-##### Detailed specifications and other info:
+### active development specs:

 - [frameworks](https://github.com/forktheweb/dockistry/blob/master/docks-frameworks.md) - supported reactive frameworks
 - [componentry](https://github.com/forktheweb/dockistry/blob/master/docks-componentry.md) - tools we're considering supporting or ones we already are (WIP)